ALR-Aerospace/pyAPP6Tools/README.rst

     Functions to get data from the International Standard Atmosphere (ISA)

 MissionOptimization
-    Functions to optimize APP6 mission parameter using scipy optimiztaion
+    Functions to optimize APP6 mission parameter using scipy optimization

 Examples
 ===================